camerongoble/The-Keptin-Must-Die-/TKMD Rules.md

 |   Keptin: | 10 + 10 + 11 + 7 = 38 |
 | Mutineer: |  1 + 10 + 6+ 10 = 27  |

 One more thing to consider: Luck.
-Roll a 2d6 and add the result to the lowest total so far.
+If you commit to this plan, you'll roll a 2d6 and add the result to the lowest total so far.
 Usually this is the Mutineer.
 But if the pre-roll totals are tied, apply the roll to The Keptin's total.

 Whoever has the highest total after the roll will win.
 And if the result after the roll is a tie, The Keptin wins.

 * If you roll the dice, you are committed to the outcome.
+* If you don't roll, you can start over with a new plan.
 * When you roll, add the result to whoever's total is lowest.
-* Keep in mind: The Keptin always wins ties, pre- or post-roll.
+* The Keptin always wins ties, pre- or post-roll.
 * If you don't go through with it, you live to fight another day.
 Re-shuffle the deck and start a new plot.

 So make the choice: take the risk, or go back to the drawing board?